helm-unittest/helm-unittest/DOCUMENT.md

         documentIndex: 0
 ```

 The assertion is defined with the assertion type as the key and its parameters as value, there can be only one assertion type key exists in assertion definition object.
-And there are three more options can be set at root of assertion definition:
+And there are four more options can be set at root of assertion definition:

 - **not**: *bool, optional*.
 Set to `true` to assert contrarily, default to `false`.
 The second assertion in the example above asserts that the service name is **NOT** *your-service*.